wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-bang-bang-controller.rst

 Tuning a Bang-Bang Controller
 =============================

-A "Bang-Bang" controller is a simple controller which applies a binary (present/not-present) force to a mechanism to try to get it closer to a setpoint.
+The "Bang-Bang" controller is a simple controller which applies a binary (present/not-present) force to a mechanism to try to get it closer to a setpoint.

 :ref:`WPILib provides an implementation <docs/software/advanced-controls/controllers/bang-bang:Bang-Bang Control with BangBangController>` for bang-bang control as well.
 This page includes a more in-depth description.